-Students enrolled at the College are expected to follow at all times the standards of behavior identified in ICARE.
-At all times includes but is not limited to interactions with faculty, administration, staff, fellow students, visitors, patients, agency personnel, and other individuals in the classroom, hallways, lounges, offices, clinical settings, College events, on social media sites, and when representing the College in public.
+Employees and students enrolled at the College are expected to follow the standards of behavior in ICARE at all times.
+At all times includes, but is not limited to interactions with faculty, administration, staff, students, visitors, patients, agency personnel, and other individuals in the classrooms, hallways, lounges, offices, clinical settings, college events, on social media sites and when representing the college in public.